FAQ

 -

 Our continuity clinic is located in the newly built state-of-the-art UH Rainbow Center for Women & Children in Midtown Cleveland, located approximately 10 minutes from the hospital and accessible by car and by public transportation.
-This is an exciting initiative on the part of the hospital to make vital primary care services more accessible to our underserved patients.
+This is an exciting initiative on the part of the hospital to make vital primary care services more accessible to our underserved patients, including dentistry, optometry, nutrition, social work, and even a medical-legal partnership.
 As part of our X+Y system, residents have continuity clinics over a two-week period occurring every eight weeks throughout the academic year.

 -

 The inpatient ward teams utilize a day team/night team system, and sign out between the respective teams occurs at the same time each morning and evening.
-A recent innovation in our program was to diversify the Night Team intern duties: on some nights the intern will care for already admitted patients, while on others nights the intern’s designated role is to admit new patients to a variety of teams with close support from their seniors residents.
+A recent innovation in our program was to diversify the Night Team intern duties: on some nights the intern will care for already admitted patients, while on others nights the intern’s designated role is to admit new patients to a variety of teams with close support from their senior residents.
+Our NICU also operates exclusively on a day/night system, though interns are not scheduled for any night shifts.

-Our PICU and Junior Silver teams operate on a 24-hour call schedule.
+Our PICU and Junior Silver teams operate on a 24-hour call schedule, with residents performing a 24-hour call every fifth or sixth night.

 -